Checkstyle is a static analysis tool that can check Java code against a set of style rules.

 by convention.

-.
-To enable exceptions to code styles, you can add in the comment //CODESTYLE.OFF: RuleName
+To suppress a rule for a segment of code, you can add in the comment //CHECKSTYLE.OFF: RuleName

-at the start of the section and //CODESTYLE.ON: RuleName
+at the start of the code segment and //CHECKSTYLE.ON: RuleName

 Here is an example of relevant lines that should be in the build.gradle